-- Must possess a current unencumbered, unrestricted license as an independently licensed, associate level licensed mental health profession, or - Must possess current certification in a Mental Health Specialty area, and - Have graduated from an approved Council for Accreditation of Counseling and Related Educational Programs (CACREP) entry level institution OR - 4.
-Have graduated from an equivalent program.
-A program that meets the entry-level core curricular standards and professional practice standards requirements below:
+- 1. Have graduated from an approved Council for Accreditation of Counseling and Related Educational Programs (CACREP) entry level institution OR - 2.
+Have graduated from a program that meets the entry-level core curricular standards and professional practice standards requirements below: